 History is ‘brought to life’ by the active engagement of children in historical enquiry through drama, visits, interviews and the use of a range of sources, including artefacts, for research.
 Children study the lives of people, past and present, and key events, in order to develop a sense of chronology and the order in which history unfolds.
 A thoughtful, enquiring approach to interpreting the past is encouraged, so that children may begin to understand from where they have come.

 Children are taught the skills of geographical enquiry and use maps, photographs, digital technologies, globes and first hand fieldwork to answer key questions including: Where is this place?
 What is it like?
 How and why is it changing?
 How does this place compare with other places?
 How and why are places connected?
-Children learn about the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+In global citizenship children earn about the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 They also consider the effect that man has on the environment and how, as citizens, they have a responsibility to look after it.

 Art, for most children, is a natural form of expression, a means of communication and a source of great pleasure.
 Art helps children to observe, and interact with, their environment and to develop a sense of wonder and curiosity about the world.
 At Brampton Village Primary children are encouraged to experiment with and investigate a wide range of media such as pencils, pastels, paint, charcoal, print, textiles and clay and to learn about the place of art and artists, both past and present.